“The first duty of love is to listen.” – Paul Tillich

 In his book, The 8th Habit, Covey says, “To truly listen means to transcend your autobiography, to get out of your own frame of reference, out of your own value system, out of your own history and judging tendencies, and to get deeply into the frame of reference or viewpoint of another person.
 This is called empathic listening.
 It is a very, very rare skill.
 But it is more than a skill.”

-However, these superficial strategies will feel disingenuous to others if you lack a foundation of emotional maturity and confidence.
+However, these superficial strategies will feel disingenuous to others if you lack self-confidence.
 It’s challenging to open our hearts when listening to others when we don’t feel good about ourselves.
 Our minds will wander off and drift towards thoughts about our problems and how to improve our condition, which is perfectly understandable.

 That’s why engaging in a rigorous self-care practice is essential.
 Being heard and understood by another not only heals us but is a vital component of our emotional well-being.
 Our self-care practice must include giving ourselves a safe space with someone that we trust and who is genuinely interested in supporting us and listening to what is in our hearts.

-Once you’ve filled your own cup and nourished yourself, you’ll feel ready to venture out into the world and be a witness in the lives of those that you encounter in your journey.
+Once you’ve filled your own cup, you’ll feel ready to venture out into the world and witness the lives of those that you encounter in your journey.
 Here are five ways that you will stand to benefit from being a good listener:

-- You’ll be able to pick up subtle signs and messages: Listening well is not limited to your conversations with other people.
+5. You’ll be able to pick up subtle signs and messages: Listening well is not limited to your conversations with other people.
 You should listen for the voices that are within you and around you in your environment.
-Stillness allows you to pick up on subtleties and nuances that can be easily missed if you aren’t cognizant of them.
+Stillness allows you to pick up on subtleties and nuances that can be easily missed if you’re only focused on yourself.
 Great detectives such as Sherlock Holmes tapped into their intuitive senses and employed their keen observation skills to catch clues and evidence that are less obvious to others.
-The universe is constantly sending us signs, hints and messages that can aid us in our life’s journey, and we’ll only receive them if, like Sherlock, we’re attuned to whatever is going on beneath the surface of the earthly plane and what can’t always be seen by the eye.
+The universe is constantly sending us signs, hints and messages that can aid us in our life’s journey, and we’ll only receive them if, like Sherlock, we’re attuned to whatever is going on beneath the surface.

 The ancient Greek philosopher Epictetus once said that there is a reason why we have been given two ears and one mouth – so that we can listen more than we speak.
-We’re on this planet to become a better and fuller expression of ourselves, and the only way we can do that is by being receptive to all the knowledge and wisdom that permeates every corner of this amazing planet.
+We’re on this planet to become a better and fuller expression of ourselves, and the only way we can do that is by being receptive to all the knowledge and wisdom offered by the people around us.

 All my best on your journey,